aws-samples/multitenant-sagemaker/README.md

 To avoid incurring ongoing costs, delete the resources you created as part of this solution bye executing following commands in order.

-   $ cdk destroy Single-account-MulitenantSagemakerStack -c table_name=allTenants
+   $ cdk destroy Single-account-MultitenantSagemakerStack -c table_name=allTenants

 Note : Please note that this clean-up takes approximately 2 minutes.